oneapi-src/oneDPL/documentation/library_guide/pstl/dpcpp_policies_usage.rst

 * |dpcpp_short| asynchronous errors are not handled.

 In order to process |dpcpp_short| asynchronous errors, the queue associated with a |dpcpp_short| policy must be created with an error handler object.
-The predefined policy objects (``dpcpp_default`` etc.) have no error handlers; do not use those if you need to process asynchronous errors.
+The predefined policy objects (``dpcpp_default``, etc.) have no error handlers; do not use them if you need to process asynchronous errors.

 Restrictions
 ============